hkeating27/Chat-Project/FileLogger/README.txt

 **Consulted Peers:**
-I didn't specifically ask anyone for help on this project.
-I did, however, look on Piazza and ask if I had a question and asked a question myself.
+We didn't specifically ask anyone for help on this project.
+We did, however, look on Piazza and ask if I had a question and asked a question myself.

 **References:**
-No references used besides my brain, lectures, and Piazza.
+No references used besides our brains, lectures and slides, official documentation, and Piazza.